The Complexity of Generalized HyperLTL with Stuttering and Contexts: Introduction

 where $I_\ell$ is the set of low-security inputs and $O_\ell$ is the set of low-security outputs.
 The formula expresses that for all pairs of traces (assigned to the trace variables~$\tr$ and $\tr'$), if they agree at every position on the truth value of all propositions in $I_\ell$, then they must also agree at every position on the truth value of all propositions in $O_\ell$.

 All the hyperlogics mentioned above are synchronous in the sense that time passes on all quantified traces at the same rate, e.g., the subformula~$i_\tr \leftrightarrow i_{\tr'}$ above, which is in the scope of an always operator, is evaluated, for all $n \in \nats$, at the positions $n$ of $\tr$ and $\tr'$.
 However, not every system is synchronous, e.g., multi-threaded systems in which processes are not scheduled in lockstep.
 The first generation of hyperlogics is not able to express asynchronous hyperproperties.
-Hence, in a second wave, several asynchronous hyperlogics have been introduced, which employ various mechanisms to enable the asynchronous evolution of time on different traces under consideration. \begin{itemize} \item Asynchronous \hyltl (\ahyltl)~\cite{DBLP:conf/cav/BaumeisterCBFS21} adds so-called trajectories to \hyltl, which intuitively specify the rates at which different traces evolve. \item \hyltl with stuttering (\hltls)~\cite{DBLP:conf/lics/BozzelliPS21} changes the semantics of the temporal operators of \hyltl so that time does not evolve synchronously on all traces, but instead evolves based on \ltl-definable stuttering. \item \hyltl with contexts (\hltlc)~\cite{DBLP:conf/lics/BozzelliPS21} adds a context-operator to \hyltl, which allows to select a subset of traces on which time passes synchronously, while it is frozen on all others. \item Generalized \hyltl with stuttering and contexts (\ghltl)~\cite{DBLP:conf/fsttcs/BombardelliB0T24} adds both stuttering and contexts to \hyltl and additionally allows trace quantification under the scope of temporal operators, which \hyltl does not allow. \item \hmu~\cite{hmu} adds trace quantification to the linear-time $\mu$-calculus with asynchronous semantics for the modal operators. \item Hypernode automata (\hyaut)~\cite{hypernode} combine automata and hyperlogic with stuttering. \item First- and second-order predicate logic with the equal-level predicate (\foe, \hyperfo, and \sonese)~\cite{FZ17,CoenenFHH19} (evaluated over sets of traces) can also be seen as asynchronous hyperlogics. \end{itemize} The known relations between these logics are depicted in Figure~\ref{fig_asynchlogics}.
+Hence, in a second wave, several asynchronous hyperlogics have been introduced, which employ various mechanisms to enable the asynchronous evolution of time on different traces under consideration. \begin{itemize} \item Asynchronous \hyltl (\ahyltl)~\cite{DBLP:conf/cav/BaumeisterCBFS21} adds so-called trajectories to \hyltl, which intuitively specify the rates at which different traces evolve. \item \hyltl with stuttering (\hltls)~\cite{DBLP:conf/lics/BozzelliPS21} changes the semantics of the temporal operators of \hyltl so that time does not evolve synchronously on all traces, but instead evolves based on \ltl-definable stuttering. \item \hyltl with contexts (\hltlc)~\cite{DBLP:conf/lics/BozzelliPS21} adds a context-operator to \hyltl, which allows to select a subset of traces on which time passes synchronously, while it is frozen on all others. \item Generalized \hyltl with stuttering and contexts (\ghltl)~\cite{DBLP:conf/fsttcs/BombardelliB0T24} adds both stuttering and contexts to \hyltl and additionally allows trace quantification under the scope of temporal operators, which \hyltl does not allow. \item \hmu~\cite{hmu} adds trace quantification to the linear-time $\mu$-calculus with asynchronous semantics for the modal operators. \item Hypernode automata (\hyaut)~\cite{hypernode} combine automata and hyperlogic with stuttering. \end{itemize} The known relations between these logics are depicted in Figure~\ref{fig_asynchlogics}.

 However, all these logics have an undecidable model-checking problem, thereby losing one of the key features of the first generation logics.
 Thus, much research focus has been put on fragments of these logics, e.g., simple \ghltl and simple \hltls, which both have a decidable model-checking problem.
 The same is true for fragments of \ahyltl~\cite{DBLP:conf/cav/BaumeisterCBFS21}, \hmu~\cite{hmu}, and \hyaut~\cite{hypernode}.
 Furthermore, for almost all of the logics, the satisfiability problem has never been studied.
 Thus, the landscape of complexity results for the second generation is still incomplete, while the complexity of satisfiability, finite-state satisfiability, and model-checking for the first generation has been settled (see Table~\ref{table_firstgenresults}).